With an Iranian hat-trick, Porto wins, coming back, and takes the lead of the Portuguese | portuguese football

 Iranian Taremi celebrates Porto’s first goal with Pepe — Photo: PAULO NOVAIS/EFE

 With the result, the Dragons have 23 points and provisionally lead the Portuguese Championship.
-Tomorrow, Benfica will face Vizela.
+Sporting reached the same score, but lags behind on goal difference.
+This Sunday, Benfica will face Vizela.
 The team led by Jorge Jesus has 21 points in the competition.

 Despite Porto’s victory away from home, Tondela did the first.
 At 4 minutes, the hosts scored the first.
 Neto Borges opened the scoreboard.
 Porto reacted quickly.
 At 20 minutes, Tameri equalized.
 The second was also scored by the Iranian, in the 43rd minute.